-Since losing the art and wisdom of birth, and with it trust in the female body, our society has perpetuated the narrative that birth is dangerous and to be feared.
+Since losing the art and wisdom of birth, and with it a trust in the female body, our society has perpetuated the narrative that birth is dangerous and to be feared.

-This biochemical cascade disrupts the body’s natural rhythm.
-It affects our ability to think clearly or access our intuitive guidance.
+affects our ability to think clearly or access our intuitive guidance.

-In this state, we can honor the initial instinct of our primal body while leaning into our intuition for guidance based on truth and embodied wisdom.
+•In this state, we can honor the initial instinct of our primal body while leaning into our intuition for guidance based on truth and embodied wisdom.

 Labor doesn’t just happen in the body, it also unfolds through physiological, mechanical, and energetic dimensions.